Otto Braun (communist): In China

-In 1932, following his graduation at the Frunze Academy, Soviet Military Intelligence's Fourth Directorate dispatched Braun to Harbin in Manchuria, China.
+In 1932, following his graduation from the Frunze Academy, Soviet Military Intelligence's Fourth Directorate dispatched Braun to Harbin in Manchuria, China.
 From there he traveled to Shanghai, where he joined the local Comintern bureau.
 There he was in military affairs under the orders of "General Kleber" (nom de guerre of Manfred Stern), who maintained a "military section" in the city, and in political issues under Arthur Ewert, a fellow German Communist.

 However, Shanghai was at that time a backwater in Chinese revolutionary affairs, the local communist movement having been effectively crushed by Chiang Kai-shek's Kuomintang (KMT) in the Shanghai massacre of 1927.
 The CCP had subsequently retreated to the countryside and started to organize in the province of Jiangxi.
 In the later part of 1933 Braun arrived in Ruijin, at that time capital of the "Chinese Soviet Republic" set up by the surviving Chinese Communists, where he became a military adviser.

-The precise circumstances of his getting this appointment and his activities in the following years are still debated with some aspects remaining unclear.
+The precise circumstances of his getting this appointment and his activities in the following years are still debated, with some aspects remaining unclear.
 As noted by Freddy Litten, who thoroughly researched this part of Otto Braun's career, "[Braun]'s memoirs are an important, though dubious, source for the events of these years".

 At the time, the Kuomintang, perceiving the CCP as a dangerous threat to its rule, launched a series of vigorous attacks on the CCP in urban areas.
 Its forces came near to Ruijin, which was in danger of being surrounded and became untenable.
 The CCP initiated the Long March to escape this danger.
 Braun, under his assumed Chinese name "Li De", was nearly the only foreigner to participate in the Long March and might have even been the original proposer of the idea of embarking on such a march in an effort to reach the safer interior of China.